Internal Grant Program

 Standard Operating Procedures for management of one-year internal grant awards from URSA

 (Office of the Associate Vice President for Research)

 Notification of Award:

-- The Notification of Award (NOA) is sent initially via email to the awardee and the Business or Grants Manager they identified on their application is copied on the notification as well as the department chair.
+- The Notification of Award (NOA) is sent initially via email (between March 1 and June 30 of fiscal year prior to funding) to the awardee and the Business or Grants Manager they identified on their application is copied on the notification as well as the department chair.

 - The NOA will specify the next steps to be taken by the awardee and / or their Business or Grants Manager.